Tony-gh123/multiple-polynomial-regression/readme.md

 y = w_1 x_1 + w_2 x_2^2 + w_3 x_3^3 + b
 $$

 Where we are now dealing with squared $x^2$ and cubic $x^3$ features as expressions of our target variable $y$.
 These new features represent more complex ways to see our data, that is, they provide key information that meaningfully contribute to the output.
+In practice, polynomial features can be generated either before training (as a preprocessing step) or programmatically within the training pipeline prior to optimization.

-Although having multiple features can help us obtain a more holistic expression of our target variable, it is important to note that before fitting the model, we must perform feature scaling to bring all variables within a similar range.
-Without scaling, large-magnitude features can distort the cost function’s shape, creating elongated contours that cause gradient descent to zigzag and converge slowly.
+Once data transformations have been applied, we scale each of our feature values as part of pre-training data processing.
+Feature scaling ensures that features with larger numerical ranges do not dominate the cost function and prevents gradient descent from taking uneven steps during optimization.
+This helps avoid slow or unstable convergence and, in some cases, prevents the model from failing to reach the function's minimum.
 [Read Feature Scaling](#feature-scaling)

 ### **Loops to Vectorization**

-When we move from single-variable regression to multiple-variable regression, our mathematical expressions remain conceptually identical, but computationally we move from iterative operations (looping through each training example and feature) to matrix operations that can be executed in a single step.
-This process, called vectorization, placed our target variable $y$ and weights $w$ into a vector and our features into a matrix $X$.
+When we move from single-variable regression to multiple-variable regression, our mathematical expressions remain conceptually identical, but the computations are expressed in vectorized form.
+Instead of looping through each training example and feature individually, we represent all features as a matrix $X$, the weights as a vector $w$ and the target values as a vector $y$.
+This allows all predictions and gradients to be computed efficiently using matrix operations rather than explicit iteration.

 For a dataset with m examples and n features, a single prediction becomes: